Passion

 The total runtime of Passion is 84 minutes (1h 24m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.2/10, and global collection metrics, Passion stands as a challenging project for the creators.
-It remains an essential piece of the 1954 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.2/10, and global performance metrics, Passion is classified as a AVERAGE.
+It remains an essential part of the 1954 cinematic calendar.

 Frequently Asked Questions